drieswijns/ahornsweeper/README.md

 Ahornsweeper
 ============

-In this tutorial you will create a automated minesweeper player.
+In this tutorial you will create an automated minesweeper player.
 This is an introduction to game playing AI and the ahorn framework.

 Minesweeper